30 Aug 2023

 In summary, the UT’s decision offers a precedent for employers to potentially claim NICs refunds for car allowances paid to employees who use their own cars for business purposes and are paid less than the HMRC-approved rates for mileage.

-If you require any further information or advice on this matter, please contact our Employer Solutions team, who would be happy to help.
+If you require any further information or advice on national insurance refunds, please contact our employer solutions team using the form below, who would be happy to help.

 Get in touch